stennety/mywebsite/_posts/2021-01-20-html-memory-tested.md

 + [Know your HTML](https://accessabilly.com/notes/know-your-html/) on Accessabilly.

 **Updated:**
-+ CSS Tricks mentioned it at the bottom of Newsletter #235, Subject: ’Animations Animations Animations!’
++ CSS-Tricks newsletter at the bottom of #235, Subject: ’Animations Animations Animations!’

 ## HTML Tags Recalled